-Pasta: For this recipe, I used wide-egg pasta noodles although any shape pasta will work perfectly fine.
-I like that wide-egg pasta noodles aren’t too delicate and not too sturdy.
+Pasta: For this recipe, I used extra-wide egg pasta noodles although any shape pasta will work perfectly fine.
+I like that wide-egg pasta noodles aren't too delicate and not too sturdy.

 Prepare the wide-egg pasta noodles according to the directions on the packaging while cooking just a little under al dente.
 Cooking a little under al dente is important as the pasta will continue to cook when placed in the oven to bake.
 It's IMPORTANT that the pasta noodles are not OVERCOOKED.